gto76/python-cheatsheet/README.md

 * **`'asyncio.run(<coroutine>)'` is the main entry point for asynchronous programs.**
 * **Fucntions wait(), gather() and as_completed() can be used when multiple coroutines need to be started at the same time.**

-#### Starts a terminal game where you control an asterisk that must avoid numbers:
+#### Runs a terminal game where you control an asterisk that must avoid numbers:

 ```python
 import asyncio, collections, curses, enum, random